A whole-body perspective on why your symptoms are communication, not failure.

 Long-term adaptation.

-Symptoms — whether that’s irregular cycles, delayed ovulation, pain, or what’s often called “unexplained” infertility — are rarely random.
-They’re communication.
+And I explain that all symptoms — whether they are irregular cycles, delayed ovulation, pain, or what’s often called “unexplained” infertility — are rarely random.
+They’re actually communication.

 In Chinese medicine, we don’t look for single, isolated problems.
 We look for patterns over time.
-We don’t assume the body is broken.
-We ask what it has been trying to manage.
+We try to understand which system is out of balance.
+Most importantly – we don’t assume the body is broken.
+We ask what it has been trying to manage and how can we support it back to more aligned functioning.

-It means gathering information so we can respond more intelligently.
+It means gathering the right information so we can respond intelligently —

 When people hear the phrase “root-cause healing,” they often imagine more tests or more things to fix.